Jewelry Blog

 Any gemstone was fair game for Georgian jewelry of any kind.
 However, it was common for ladies of the middle and upper classes to have both daytime and evening jewelry.
 During the day, when plenty of natural light was available, rubies, emeralds, and other colored stones were common.
 In the evening, when candles provided the only light, diamonds made the most of the limited illumination.

 When gemstones became difficult to source, glass paste became very popular.
-Much cheaper than gemstones, and easy to produce, many makers started to use the material liberally.
-Most casual observers would be unaware of the inexpensive nature of the paste when in jewelry, that buyers and wearers were happy to endorse the practice.
+Much cheaper than gemstones and easy to produce, many makers used the material liberally.
+Most casual observers would be unaware of the inexpensive nature of the paste in jewelry, that buyers and wearers were happy to endorse the practice.

 How To Date Georgian Jewelry